D-Sketon/hexo-theme-reimu/README.en.md

 ---
 ```

-- If the article's Front matter contains cover as `false`, the article doesn't show the header image (it's still a random image on the front page)
+- If the article's Front matter contains cover: `false`, no header image will be displayed for that article (the homepage will still show a random image)

 ```yaml
 ---